 6.1 The Annual Governance Statement has been drafted taking into account the findings of the annual governance review.
 The review has found that only minor improvements are needed to the control environment in a small number of areas.
-The Annual Governance Statement is attached at Appendix B for consideration and approval by Members.
+The Annual Governance Statement is attached at Appendix B for approval.

-7 REVIEW OF PROCESS FOR GOVERNANCE REVIEW
+7 REVIEW OF CORPORATE GOVERNANCE PROCESS